David-Byrne/SADD/docs/Project-Definition-Doc/pdd.md

 sentiment in real-time for what looks to be one of the most controversial votes Ireland has had in years.

+Creating the system in the run up to the referendum will allow us to collect far more Tweets than would be possible if we only started after the referendum, as the normal Twitter Search API only allows you to query the last 7 days worth of Tweets [4].
+There is an enterprise level search but that only allows querying of up to 30 days of historical data [5].
+Both of these searches focus on relevance rather than completeness meaning it would be an incomplete dataset.
+Streaming the relevant Tweets from Twitter and storing their IDs will allow us to build a dataset focused on this referendum that's larger and more complete than anything that could be generated after the campaign.

 ## Project Goal
 > Ideally what we hope to achieve

+The goal of the project is to create a system that can give us great insight into sentiment on any controversial issue on Twitter.
+We will use the 8th amendment as the initial proof of concept but the system will ideally be able to switch domain with minimal changes needed.

+We will investigate what strategies give us the best insights into the sentiment of the population and also the differences in sentiment between the two sides of the debate.
+Various machine learning and natural language processing (NLP) techniques will be attempted.

+The results of the real-time analysis and classification will be displayed on a live updating website.
+This should be designed in a such a way that it can be clearly understood by a general member of the population, allowing them to gain an insight into the sentiment on Twitter from both sides of the debate.

 ## Project Objectives
 > Steps that will bring us to our goal